 Eaten, taken for pets, hunted for skin

 Africa's Goliath Frog is the biggest frog in the world.
 With legs stretched out they reach a length of 80cm!
 They were always popular as food, but in recent times they are often taken as pets and for their skin.
-Since they have been hunted for so long, their numbers have become half in the past 15 years.
+Since they have been hunted for so long, their numbers have become half in the 15 years or so since about 1990.

 More people are around, they can't live safely...